 The Black Canyon Trail is a trail in construction.
-It is a multi use trail for bikes, horses and hikers.
-It will be about 62 miles long stretching from Carefree Hwy 74 to near Prescott.
+It is a multi-use trail for bikes, horses, and hikers.
+It will be about 62 miles long, stretching from Carefree Hwy 74 to near Prescott.
 It follows along the bottom of the Bradshaw mountains.
-There are 4 trailheads now that connect 27.5 miles of trails.
+There are four trailheads now that connect 27.5 miles of trails.
 The trailheads are Emery Henderson Trailhead, Table Mesa Trailhead, Little Pan trailhead, and Black Canyon City Trailhead.
-There is access at the Carefree Hwy but is a difficult place to get to and not very good parking.
+There is access at the Carefree Hwy, but it isn't easy to get to, and not very good parking.
 The Emery Henderson Trailhead is the only trailhead at this time that is finished and has facilities.
-There is restrooms, paved parking, ramadas with picnic tables, grills and horse rails.
-This is day use only park but with a permit from BLM camping can be done.
+There are restrooms, paved parking, ramadas with picnic tables, grills, and horse rails.
+This is day-use-only parking, but with a permit from BLM, camping can be done.
 The Black Canyon Trail, when finished, will include ten trailheads conveniently spaced to allow easy access.

 The trail's history is that it started as a prehistoric Native American trail and has been used since the 1600s for people and animals.
 In 1919, the Department of the Interior established the trail for livestock from the valley to the mountains.
 The Espil family took the last sheep on the southern end of the trail in 1974.
 North of Highway 69, it still is used.
 It was dedicated in 1969.
 In the Black Canyon Trail corridor has about 4000 acres.
 And 13.3 miles in Maricopa county segment was completed in 1992.

 There are a few segments that are completed.
 The Emery Henderson Section, Boy Scout Loop, Doe Springs section, Little Pan Loop, and the newly completed Skyline segment brings you all the way to the Black Canyon City area.